-full term, 3 credits, graded, may be elected twice for credit)
+(full term, 3 credits, graded, may be elected twice for credit)

-	WRITING 120 is intended for all students who feel most comfortable with academic

-	writing in a language other than English.
-This course is designed to prepare

-	international and multilingual students for their first-year writing courses.
-It

-	will guide students in typical university writing practices, including an

-	emphasis on developing well-researched, properly cited papers.
-Students will

-	develop written fluency and improve command over textual, rhetorical,

-	grammatical, and discursive conventions common in a variety of academic

-	disciplines with the aim of developing a rhetorical perspective on

-	multilingualism as it relates to academic writing.
-To that end, students will:
+This three-credit course is designed to prepare international and multilingual students for their first-year writing courses.
+It will guide students in typical university writing practices, including an emphasis on developing well-researched, properly cited papers.
+Students will develop written fluency and improve their command of grammatical, textual, rhetorical, and multimodal conventions common in a variety of academic disciplines.
+Students will also work towards the aim of developing a rhetorical perspective on multilingualism as it relates to writing and communication.